skypjack/entt/docs/md/meta.md

 under the hood, but they don't want to also make the type _searchable_.
 In this case, it's sufficient not to invoke `type`.

-A factory is such that all its member functions returns the factory itself or a decorated version of it.
+A factory is such that all its member functions return the factory itself or a decorated version of it.
 This object can be used to add the following:

 * _Constructors_.
 Actual constructors can be assigned to a reflected type by specifying their list of arguments.
 Free functions (namely, factories) can be